 Maryland, a slave state that remained loyal to the Union, is an ideal place to understand the causes, impact, and results of the America’s most violent conflict: the Civil War.

-The Maryland Park Service hosts several significant Civil War sites, such as South Mountain and Point Lookout, and the forthcoming Harriet Tubman Underground Railroad State Park.
+The Maryland Park Service hosts several significant Civil War sites, such as South Mountain and Point Lookout, and Harriet Tubman Underground Railroad State Park.
 Get outside, explore and learn about some of Maryland’s most significant Civil War sites.

 The state battlefield, located along the gaps of South Mountain, includes valuable farm and forestland, and is home to diverse wildlife.
 Only here does the Appalachian National Scenic Trail intersect a major Civil War battlefield.